 The ability to move your joints through their full range of motion allows you to perform basic movements using proper form, which in turn can reduce the strain on your joints, lessen pain, and improve your athletic performance.

 Below, Polly de Mille, an exercise physiologist at HSS’s Sports Rehabilitation and Performance Center, shares some of her favorite tips for increasing flexibility.

 Research has shown that using a foam roller results in similar gains in short-term flexibility as traditional stretching.
-For example, using a form roller on your thigh only takes a couple of minutes and can increase circulation to the muscles and improve flexibility.
+For example, using a foam roller on your thigh can increase circulation to the muscles and improve flexibility.
 Simply roll up and down on your thigh three to four times and then rock your leg side to side on the roller a few times.
 Watch this video to learn more about foam rolling.
 Other self-myofascial tools include massage sticks and balls and percussion devices.
 Just a few minutes of self-myofascial release can loosen up tight tissues.

 Dynamic stretching involves moving back and forth through your joint’s range of motion without holding or straining.
 One example of a dynamic stretch would be 15 leg swings during which you just let your leg find its natural range of motion as it moves back and forth.

 There is no “holding the stretch” in dynamic stretching.
 Generally, as you go through a movement repeatedly, you will gradually increase your range of motion, but you’re not trying to get to your limit.
 Hip openers, butt kicks, and Frankenstein walks are other examples of dynamic stretches that can be part of an effective warm-up.